 Trichocereus bridgesii monstrose ‘Penis Cactus’ is a hardy succulent that can thrive in a range of temperatures.
 This cactus is native to the high-altitude regions of Bolivia and Peru, where it has adapted to withstand harsh weather conditions.
 It is hardy in USDA zones 9b to 11b, which covers areas with temperatures ranging from 25°F to 50°F (-3.9°C to 10°C) in winter.

 Although Trichocereus bridgesii monstrose ‘Penis Cactus’ can tolerate temperatures as low as 20°F (-6.7°C), it prefers a warmer climate.
-In areas with colder temperatures, the plant should be kept indoors during the winter or protected from frost.
-When grown indoors, the plant should be placed near a bright window to receive enough light.
+In areas with colder temperatures, the cactus should be kept indoors during the winter or protected from frost.
+When grown indoors, the cactus should be placed near a bright window to receive enough light.
 In general, Trichocereus bridgesii monstrose ‘Penis Cactus’ grows best in temperatures between 70°F and 90°F (21.1°C and 32.2°C).

 In areas with extreme weather conditions, such as heatwaves or droughts, Trichocereus bridgesii monstrose ‘Penis Cactus’ may require additional care.
 During heatwaves, the cactus may need more frequent watering to prevent dehydration.
-In droughts, the plant can survive without water for several weeks but may need additional watering during the growing season.
+In droughts, the TBM cactus can survive without water for several weeks but may need additional watering during the growing season.
 In general, it is best to avoid exposing Trichocereus bridgesii monstrose ‘Penis Cactus’ to extreme weather conditions to prevent damage to its delicate structure.

 You might also like: Succulent Care by Zones